CSCfi/csc-user-guide/docs/support/tutorials/rstudio-or-jupyter-notebooks.md

 * Open RStudio or Jupyter Notebook in local web browser

 ### 1. Start interactive session
-Start interactive session, for example with `sinteractive -i`.
+Start an interactive session, for example with `sinteractive -i`.
 For more options and maximum limits see the [interactive usage page.](../../computing/running/interactive-usage.md)

 ### 2. Load module and start RStudio or Jupyter Notebook server
 In the interactive session run: